xpam-net/CitaAutoComplete/README.md

 Auto-complete the сita receiving form on site https://sede.administracionespublicas.gob.es/ for fingerprinting.

+*Receiving an invitation to the police (known as a «cita») to get a TIE card has become a nightmare.
+As long as you fill out the form by hand, all invitations are gone.
+And in some fields, it's even forbidden to use an autofill option.
+So I had to quickly develop a script to make it easier.*

 ## Getting Started

 Install the plugin to run custom userscripts, and copy the file content as a new script.